dbeaudoinfortin/SandBoxSimulator/README.md

 - Conic Falloff (Spot Lights)

 # Requirements
+As part of resurecting this project from the dead, I have made several technology upgrades.
+The current (version 4.1) requirements are the following:
-- Microsoft .Net Framework version 4.8.1
+- Microsoft .Net 8.0
 - Windows 7 or higher.
 - A DirectX 9 compatible GPU.
+- A screen resolution of 1920 x 1080 or higher.
+- Any modern GPU with hardware vertex processing (2006+), integrated or discrete.
+- Any modern CPU.

+The orginal 2008-era system requirements were:
+- Microsoft .Net Framework version 2.0
+- Windows XP or higher.
+- A DirectX 9 compatible GPU.
 - A screen resolution of 1024 x 768 or higher.
-- A modern graphics accelerator card is strongly recommend.
+- A modern graphics accelerator card is strongly recommended.
 SandBox Simulator will run with integrated graphics but performance will be significantly reduced.
 - A dual-core CPU is strongly recommended.

 # Visualization Controls